ScilifelabDataCentre/dds_web/doc/troubleshooting.md

 ```

 This indicates that the cloud storage location has a specific limit for your unit and that it has been exceeded.
-This should be an easy fix.
 Contact the Data Centre, inform them of the error (remember to include the full error
 message) and tell them the size of the data you are attempting to upload.

 ## L. Unrecoverable key error